ryancarville/saporo-node-navigator/README.md

 npm run dev
 ```

 Navigate to [localhost:8080](http://localhost:8080).
-You should see your app running.
+You should see the app running.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.